Do Essential Oils For Depression Work?

 Bergamot was also used in a trial of 50 individuals in the waiting room of a mental health clinic in Utah.
 While these individuals may have been more accurately representative of the people who could benefit from using essential oils for depression, the study did not use any objective metrics to measure their emotions before, during, or after exposure to the essential oils.
 The study did find an improvement in mood overall.

-Another study looking at the use of damask rose essential oils didn't look at clients with diagnosed depression but worked with participants undergoing dialysis who may have been experiencing situational depression or mental health challenges.
+Another study looking at the use of damask rose essential oils didn't look at clients with diagnosed depression but worked with participants undergoing dialysis who may have been experiencing situational depression or mental health conditions.
 This study found aromatherapy beneficial for those who practiced it compared to a control group who didn't.
-However, the researchers relied on the participants' descriptions of their feelings, not on biological markers like a pulse.
+However, the researchers relied on the participants' descriptions of their feelings, not on biological markers like blood pressure or pulse.

 What essential oils are best for depression?